-Our glacier guide on the way to Galdhøpiggen tells us that “the fastest way to move in the mountain is to move slow and even”.
-That is not a bad advice, and based on his many years of experience in getting diverse groups of people up steep mountains in all kinds of weather.
+Our glacier guide on the way to Galdhøpiggen told us that “the fastest way to move in the mountain is to move slow and even”.
+That is not a bad advice.
+It was based on his many years of experience in getting diverse groups of people up steep mountains in all kinds of weather.
 Manufacturing operations are similar.
-Goldratt’s story about the little slow fat kid named Herbie, who is trekking with a stronger team on a boy scouts excursion, puts it very well (c.f.
+Goldratt’s story is about the chubby and slow kid Herbie, who is trekking with a team of stronger boys on a boy scouts excursion.
+This passage puts it very well (c.f.
 The Goal, Chapter 13-15):

 The plan, I learn, is for the troop to hike through the forest following a blazed trail to someplace called “Devil’s Gulch” (…) After a few minutes, I turn and look back.
 The column of scouts has spread out to some degree from the close spacing we started with.
 Instead of a yard or so between boys, there are now larger gaps, some a little larger than others.
 I keep walking.
 But I look back again after a few hundred yards, and the column is stretched out much farther (…) I look up and notice that the boy in front of me is going a little faster than I have been.
 He’s a few feet farther ahead of me than he was a minute ago.
 So I take some bigger steps to catch up.
 Then, for a second, I’m too close to him, so I slow down.
 There: if I’d been measuring my stride, I would have recorded statistical fluctuations.
 But, again, what’s the big deal? (…)